Job Opportunities

 Wood Utilization Project Coordinator

-The Sierra Institute for Community and Environment’s Wood Utilization Project Coordinator will advance development of the organization’s wood product campus at Crescent Mills, and will advance the critical bridge between landscape management to wood utilization and infrastructure development projects.
-This is an exciting opportunity to lead development of an innovative wood product campus and novel work that represents the cornerstone of landscape restoration and community revitalization efforts following the 2021 Dixie Fire.
+The Wood Utilization Project Coordinator/Manager will advance development of the organization’s wood product campus at Crescent Mills with a specific focus on launching Mosaic Timber, California’s first Cross Laminated Timber (CLT) manufacturing operation.
+This is an exciting opportunity to lead development of CLT manufacturing and an innovative wood product campus tied to landscape restoration and community revitalization efforts following the 2021 Dixie Fire.
+Candidate will advance the critical bridge between landscape management and wood utilization.

-This is a multiyear position with long-term growth potential for increased project responsibilities and potential for assuming increased staff leadership responsibilities.
+This is a multi-year position with long-term growth potential for increased project responsibilities and potential for assuming increased staff leadership responsibilities.

-Read Full Position Descriptions Here:
+Read Full Job Descriptions Here: